 No matter how much I had read about the restaurant and despite all of the photos I had seen online, I was blown away as I was enveloped in the sea of rich burgundy and ornate details.
 Everything about the lobby was lavish.
 Although I wasn’t around back in the 20s, it felt like what I envision the inside of a ritzy 20s speak-easy looking like.
 Much like the Lilly Belle, it appeared as if it had remained in pristine condition since 1967.

 Right then, I knew the ambiance alone would justify the cost of the experience.
 I cannot fully stress how important it is to view this restaurant as an experience and not a meal.
 If you’re considering dining at Club 33 and you don’t really care about Disney history, don’t.

-For dinner, we had two options, a seasonal five-course prix fixe menu and an a la carte appetizer and entrée menu.
+For dinner, there’s a seasonal five-course prix fixe menu and an a la carte appetizer and entrée menu.
 Everyone at our table chose the a la carte menu, which required spending the cost of a one-day park ticket.
-This requirement is almost laughable, as each of our meals easily exceeded twice the cost of a one-day park ticket.
-Sarah and I ordered the same appetizer, the crab cake.
+Each of our meals easily exceeded twice the cost of a one-day park ticket, so no issues there.

-Thankfully, during the course of the meal, our waiter offered to give us a post-dinner tour of the Club.
+Following the meal, our waiter offered to give us a tour of Club 33.
 We immediately and enthusiastically accepted his offer.
 Although I wanted to savor the experience as much as possible, this tour was in the back of my mind throughout dinner, and I was quite excited for the tour to arrive.

 The tour was interesting, to say the least.
 By the time we were finished eating, the room of the restaurant where we were seated was fairly empty, with the exception of a couple of tables, meaning that our tour would not be rushed, nor would it interfere with other guests’ enjoyment of their meals.